SumiSastri/dev-blogs/docs/auth/authentication-vs-authorisation.md

 - establishing authorisation rights - what can each of these users do once they have access, and what internal APIs can they access
 - prevent credential sharing - a person sharing emails and passwords for other people to use
 - restricting access is the flip side of granting access, authorisation must also allow the revoking of access
+- bug free and vulnerability free to the maximum possible extent